Reinforcement Fine-Tuning Naturally Mitigates Forgetting in Continual Post-Training: Related Works

 \section{Related Works}

 \paragraph{Continual Post-Training in MLLMs.} Continual learning aims to enable models to learn from a stream of tasks without catastrophically forgetting previously acquired knowledge \citep{van2022three}.
 For MLLMs, this capability is particularly important for adapting these powerful models to a diverse range of downstream multimodal tasks.
-Existing CPT research in MLLMs \citep{guo2025comprehensive} has focused on adapting traditional forgetting mitigation strategies such as regularization, data replay, and model expansion, within an SFT paradigm.
-Regarding benchmark, \cite{chen2024coin} introduced a continual instruction tuning benchmark including several specific multimodal datasets. \cite{zhao2025mllm} introduces two settings named domain continual learning and ability continual learning, providing a realistic evaluation for continual post-training of MLLMs.
+Existing CPT research in MLLMs focuses on adapting traditional forgetting mitigation strategies within an SFT paradigm, with benchmarks covering domain and ability continual learning \citep{guo2025comprehensive, zhao2025mllm}.
 In addition to these methods, recent efforts to mitigate catastrophic forgetting in MLLMs primarily focus on parameter-efficient learning and dynamic data selection.
 For instance, HiDe-LLaVA \citep{guo2025hide} employs a hierarchical decoupling framework for task-specific LoRA expansion and general knowledge fusion.
 MRLoRA \citep{zhao2025mllm} leverages architectural decoupling and a multimodal routing mechanism to selectively activate specialized parameters.
 In terms of data management, Adapt-$\infty$ \citep{maharana2025adapt} dynamically selects high-impact samples based on gradient representations and prunes redundant data.
 These diverse strategies collectively aim to enhance the ability of MLLMs to continually learn new tasks while preserving previously acquired knowledge.
 Recently, \cite{liu2025llava} developed LLaVA-c, which is a simple yet effective CPT framework for MLLMs, addressing task balancing and catastrophic forgetting through spectral-aware consolidation and unsupervised inquiry regularization.